-- The Good Accountant's Way: You can record customer credit card payments in the usual way the way that QuickBooks expects.
-The Good Accountant's Way produces nice, accurate records but at the cost of enormous bookkeeping hassles.
+- >> The Good Accountant's Way: You can record customer credit card payments in the usual way - the way that QuickBooks expects.
+The Good Accountant's Way produces nice, accurate records, but at the cost of enormous bookkeeping hassles.
 Interested in more information?
 Great!
-Use the QuickBooks Help command to search the QuickBooks online help for the topic recording a credit card payment. - ✓ The Bad Accountant's Way: You can just record sales receipt transactions when the credit card company deposits net charges amounts into your bank account.
+Use the QuickBooks Help command to search QuickBooks online help for the topic recording a credit card payment. - The Bad Accountant's Way: You can just record sales receipt transactions when the credit card company deposits net charges amounts in your bank account.
 In other words, using the example numbers given in an earlier paragraph, rather than recording individual transactions for customers A, B, C, D, E, and F when the sales occur, you can record a \$105 transaction when the credit card company deposits \$105 into your bank account.
 If you know the credit card company's service charge, you can record that, too, using a journal entry.
 (You'll probably want to ask your accountant for help on this.)

 I should tell you something else.
 The Bad Accountant's Way probably isn't justified unless you're in a high-volume situation - such as a retail store - and when you're using a periodic inventory system or when you don't sell inventory.
-If you have only a handful of credit card transactions - say, one every few days - or you're trying to use a perpetual inventory system, you should use the Good Accountant's Way.
+If you have only a handful of credit card transactions - say, one every few days - or if you're trying to use a perpetual inventory system, you should use the Good Accountant's Way.

-Part III Stuff You Do from Time to Time
+Stuff You Do from Time to Time

-Manage your accounting duties more easily by using the features described in the article on task-management tools at www.dummies.com/extras/ quickbooks2016.

-- Get practical instructions, advice, and suggestions for printing checks and check registers. - Make payroll checks, tax deposits, and tax returns easy bookkeeping tasks. - Explore ways to use QuickBooks' budgeting and financial planning tools to better manage your firm's finances and plan its future. - Automate your accounting and bookkeeping work by using the QuickBooks online banking, bill payment, and customer collection tools.
+Get practical instructions, advice, and suggestions for printing checks and check registers.

+Make payroll checks, tax deposits, and tax returns easy bookkeeping tasks.

+Explore ways to use QuickBooks' budgeting and financial planning tools to better manage your firm's finances and plan its future.

+Automate your accounting and bookkeeping work by using the QuickBooks online banking, bill payment, and customer collection tools.

+Getting your printer ready to print checks

+Printing checks one at a time

+Printing several checks at a time

+Printing a register

 Chapter 10 Printing Checks

-- ▶ Getting your printer ready to print checks

-- Printing checks one at a time

-- Printing several checks at a time

-- Printing a register

-This chapter covers the reductiveness of the postcolonial implications in Joseph Conrad's Heart of Darkness.
+his chapter covers the reductiveness of the postcolonial implications in Joseph Conrad's Heart of Darkness.
 Just kidding.
 It covers how to print checks and checking registers.

-Printing checks in QuickBooks is quick - well, it's quick after you set up your printer correctly.
+Printing checks in QuickBooks is quick.
+Well, it's quick after you set up your printer correctly.
 If you have a continuous-feed printer, you know by now that these printers have problems printing anything on a form.
 The alignment always gets messed up.